JeremyAnsel/SharpDialogs/README.md

 ## `SharpAboutBox`

-To show a AboutBox dialog, use the `SharpWpfAboutBox` class.
+To show a AboutBox dialog, use the `SharpAboutBox` class.
 ```csharp
 using SharpWpfAboutBox;